Charade Movie Review

 Charade staring Cary Grant as Peter Joshua, and Audrey Hepburn as Reggie Lampert, directed by Stanley Donen, and released in 1963, is a good example of a romantic-comedy-espionage-thriller, a genre crossover that’s hard to pull off.

-When woman’s husband is murdered, she discovers that he was a rogue agent who stole a fortune from the CIA.
-With her life in danger and both the CIA and her husband’s double-crossed accomplices on her tail, she has to find the money and decide whether she can trust the mysterious man who’s helping her.
+When a woman’s husband is murdered, she discovers he was a rogue agent who stole a fortune from the CIA.
+With her life in danger, and both the CIA and her husband’s double-crossed accomplices on her tail, she has to find the money and decide whether she can trust the mysterious man who’s helping her.

 Charade: Plot Summary

 Warning: My plot summaries contain spoilers.
 The major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1963.
 Reggie Lampert has decided to divorce her husband.
 She returns to Paris to tell him, but finds their flat empty and her husband missing, soon learning that he has been murdered.
 His only possessions when he died were a letter to her, a diary, four fake passports and a ticket to Venezuela.
 Later, Peter Joshua, who Reggie met briefly while on holiday, visits her.
 He says he read about her husband’s murder in the newspapers and wants to help.

 Next day at the funeral, a gang of three men check Reggie’s husband is really dead, and a CIA agent asks Reggie to meet him at the US Embassy.
-The CIA agent tells Reggie that the gang, which her husband was part of, stole a quarter of million dollars in gold from the US government, they want it back, and Reggie’s life is in danger if she doesn’t find it.
+The CIA agent tells Reggie that the gang, which her husband was part of, stole a quarter of a million dollars in gold from the US government.
+They want it back, and Reggie’s life is in danger if she doesn’t find it.